• This field is for validation purposes and should be left unchanged.

 Can Unpaid Taxes Affect the Ownership Title of Your Home?

 Yes, unpaid taxes can impact your home’s ownership title in Virginia.
-If you don’t pay your taxes for a long time, the state may place a lien on your property.
+If you don’t pay your taxes long, the state may place a lien on your property.
 This lien can cause legal issues and threaten your ownership title.
-It’s crucial to resolve unpaid taxes quickly to keep your home ownership clear.
+Resolving unpaid taxes quickly is crucial to keep your home ownership clear.

 How Do Liens Impact Future Sale or Transfer of Property?